This Ultimate Recipe for FIRE (Financial Independence Retire Early) is an older post, but I thought I would dig it up and update it.

 See screenshot from Netwothify below:

 This post may contain affiliate links.
 Please see genymoney.ca’s disclaimer for more information.

 - Add the high salary after graduation to a large mixing bowl, and ensure that the student loans and consumer debt are strained out and removed.
 Discard the student loans and consumer debt, they will not be needed for the recipe towards FIRE.

-- Blend the 2 CUPS of strong desire for FIRE (Financial Independence Retire Early) with the salary.
-Blend well.
+- Blend the 2 cups of strong desire for FIRE (Financial Independence Retire Early) with the salary.
+Blend well until smooth.

 - High savings rate can be achieved by doing simple things like: